Notting Hill (1999) Review – A Quiet Place to Sit for a While

 볡μ‘ν¨ μμμ μ§μΉ λ, κ°λ²Όμμ κ·Έ μμ²΄λ‘ μλ‘κ° λλ€.

-(A thought in my native Korean—because some truths about comfort and permission to rest resonate more deeply in the language of your heart.)
+(A thought in my native Korean—because some truths about comfort and rest feel clearer in the language of the heart.)

 π¬ Join the Conversation